Comment (0)

 • 2 – 3 Tbsp lemon juice or hot water

-Combine the icing sugar with hot water (or lemon juice) in medium bowl until smooth.
-Add an extra water or icing sugar to get a desired consistency.
+Combine the icing sugar with hot water (or lemon juice) in a medium bowl until smooth.
+Add extra water or icing sugar to get the desired consistency.

 Making in a bread machine:

-Place all the ingredients in the bread machine in the order: the liquids, dry ingredients and finally dried yeast (or check your owner’s manual and use the order recommended specifically for your machine).
+Place all the ingredients in the bread machine in the following order: liquids, dry ingredients, and dried yeast (or check your owner’s manual and use the order explicitly recommended for your machine).
 Choose the dough setting and press start.
-When the entire cycle is finished remove the dough and continue to follow the recipe above.
+When the entire cycle is finished, remove the dough and follow the recipe above.

 Pączki are best eaten on the day they are made but can be stored in an airtight container at room temperature for up to 2 days.